 Bejart came and explained to Moliere that the king knows all about the troubles the acting group experienced and that he decided to postpone the play if they perform another successful comedy.

-Characters: Moliere, Brecourt, De la Grange, Du Croisy, La Thorilliere, Bejart, Miss Du Parc, Miss Bejart, Miss de Brie, Miss Moliere, Miss Du Croisy, Miss Herve
+Characters: Moliere, Brecourt, De la Grange, Du Croisy, La Thorilliere, Béjart, Miss Du Parc, Miss Bejart, Miss De Brie, Miss Molière, Miss Du Croisy, Miss Herve

 La Thorielle was a marquis who came to scout the area and see what Moliere was up to.
 He wasn’t Moliere’s favorite person.
 He was a womanizer and took every opportunity he had to court the ladies.

-He was going to become a lawyer but he gave up on that and decided to dedicate his life to the theater where he worked as an actor, writer, director till the rest of his life.
+Except for being a writer, Moliere was also a screenwriter and contributed to the development of humorous satire.
+He planned on becoming a lawyer but he gave up and decided to dedicate his life to the theater where he worked as an actor, writer, and director until the end of his life.

+His most famous comedies are: "The School for Husbands", "Tartuffe", "The Misanthrope", "Don Juan".
 He wanted to write tragedies but he became famous for his burlesques that were performed after the tragedies.
 Later on, he dedicated himself to writing musical comedies.
+He suffered from tuberculosis and, just a few minutes later after the show started, he coughed blood on stage and died on February 17th, 1673 in Paris.

 Leave a Reply